 Smokvica village (pronounced Smokvitza) is located about 30 kilometres from the Korcula Old Town.
 It is a small village of about one thousand inhabitants.

-The village lays on the southern slide of surrounded hills which gives this village a pleasant climate as it is protected from the Bura – unpleasant and cold northern wind.
+The village lies on the southern slide of surrounding hills which gives this village a pleasant climate as it is protected from the Bura – unpleasant and cold northern wind.

-History of the village dates back from 15th and 16th century when Slav tribes from the Croatian mainland arrived here to find a refuge of Ottoman attacks.
+The history of the village dates back to the 15th and 16th centuries when Slav tribes from the Croatian mainland arrived here to find a refuge from Ottoman attacks.

 Traces of life in this location is found in Gradina (Smokvica suburb) which dates back to Illyrian times.

-Smokvica’s parish Church of The Purification of the Blessed Virgin Mary (crkva Očišćenja Marijina – Crkva Gospe Kandalore) was built towards the end of 17 century and again rebuilt on the beginning of 20th century (see the bell tower of the church).
+Smokvica’s parish Church of The Purification of the Blessed Virgin Mary (crkva Ociscenja Marijina – Crkva Gospe Kandalore) was built towards the end of the 17 century and again rebuilt at the beginning of the 20th century (see the bell tower of the church).

 February the 2nd is the village’s holy day.
 See other churches in Smokvica